Access to Care

 Percent of Lower-Income Population Without Health Insurance

 Summary: Compared to 2006, about twice as many people who have lower incomes now have health insurance.
-However, the uninsured rate has started to climb again in the last two years.
+However, the uninsured rate has fluctuated over the several years.

 Details: This graph reflects the percentage of the population under age 65 who have household incomes at or below 200% of poverty and do not have health insurance.